Namespaces

 [edit] Notes

 std::size_t can store the maximum size of a theoretically possible object of any type (including array).
-A type whose size cannot be represented by std::size_t is ill-formed.
 On many platforms (an exception is systems with segmented addressing) std::size_t can safely store the value of any non-member pointer, in which case it is synonymous with std::uintptr_t.

 std::size_t is commonly used for array indexing and loop counting.
 Programs that use other types, such as unsigned int, for array indexing may fail on, e.g. 64-bit systems when the index exceeds UINT_MAX or if it relies on 32-bit modular arithmetic.

-When indexing C++ containers, such as std::string, std::vector, etc, the appropriate type is the member typedef size_type provided by such containers.
+When indexing C++ containers, such as std::string, std::vector, etc, the appropriate type is the nested type size_type provided by such containers.
 It is usually defined as a synonym for std::size_t.

 The integer literal suffix for std::size_t is any combination of z or Z with u or U (i.e. zu, zU, Zu, ZU, uz, uZ, Uz, or UZ).